-If you have a neighborhood package thief or frequently hear car alarms sounding off at night in your neighborhood, it might be time to invest in a floodlight camera.
-These useful security devices include a powerful high-resolution camera with horizontal viewing angles of up to 140 degrees.
-With the support of bright floodlights that can produce 2,500 lumens or more of light, these cameras are capable of recording high-quality video—even at night.
+If you frequently hear car alarms sounding off at night in your neighborhood, it might be time for a floodlight camera.
+These devices feature a high-resolution camera with horizontal viewing angles up to 140 degrees.
+Some have the ability to produce 2500 lumens of light or more while recording events in the immediate area.

-- BEST BANG FOR THE BUCK: Geeni Sentry Wi-Fi Wireless Smart Security Camera
+- BEST BANG FOR THE BUCK: Geeni Sentry Smart Wi-Fi Floodlight Camera

-- BEST FEATURES: Ring Floodlight Camera Motion-Activated HD Security
+- BEST VIEW FEATURES: Ring Floodlight Cam Wired Pro

 What to Consider When Choosing the Best Floodlight Camera

-While the resolution of the camera, which is crucial for picture clarity, and the brightness of the floodlight may be the most crucial attributes to consider when selecting a floodlight camera, there are other features to look into, including the power source, motion detection, and smart-home compatibility.
-Ahead, learn more about how to choose the best floodlight camera for a home.
+The resolution of the camera, which is crucial for picture clarity, and the brightness of the floodlight are among the two most essential attributes to consider when selecting a floodlight camera, but there are other features to look into as well.
+These include the power source, motion detection range, and smart-home compatibility.
+Ahead, learn more about choosing the best floodlight camera for residential security.

 Floodlight cameras that require hardwiring connect to a standard light fixture electrical box with one hot wire, one neutral wire, and one ground wire.
-Installing a floodlight camera to an existing electrical box is a task most DIYers can complete in less than an hour with basic tools.
+Installing a floodlight camera to an existing electrical box is a task many DIYers should be able to complete in less than an hour with basic tools.
 To install the floodlight camera in a spot with no existing wires, an electrician will most likely need to run the new wires.

 Brightness and Coverage